-If your television is capable of accepting a progressively scanned video signal, you may wish to use the progressive video output from the DV89.
+If your television is capable of accepting a progressively scanned video signal, you may wish to use the progressive video output from the DV27A, using the sockets near the top of the rear panel.

-To connect the progressive output of the DV89 to your TV, follow the instructions above for connecting component video.
+To connect the progressive output of the DV27A to your TV, follow the instructions above for connecting component video.
 If you are unsure whether your TV can accept progressive video, please refer to its instruction manual or consult your dealer.